 The Bigger Picture

-When oil prices are low, it typically means there is an excess supply, which is indicative of sluggish industrial production.
+When oil prices are low, it typically means an excess supply, which indicates sluggish industrial production.
 Likewise, rising oil prices are – as previously mentioned – inflationary and can signal a rapidly growing economy.
 In other words, depending on the direction it’s moving, the price of oil can be both a positive and a negative for your money.
-It can act as a direct influence at the gas pump or as an economic indicator that speaks of the direction the economy might be heading.
+It can act as a direct influence at the gas pump or as an economic indicator that speaks of the economy’s direction.
 Therefore, it can affect your investments as well.

-Have questions about the impact fossil fuels can have on your portfolio or how to divest from them altogether?
-Need help with your financial plan?
+Do you have questions about how fossil fuels can impact your portfolio or how to divest from them altogether?
+Do you need help with your financial plan?
 We’re here to help!
 Simply click here or call (763) 445-2772 to schedule a complimentary consultation today.